from-explore/Porto/README.md

 ### Ship Structure

-The Ship, contains 3 folders:
+The Ship, contains:

 - **Engine**: is the engine that auto-register all your Container's Components and boots your Application.
-- **Features**: contains any shared code between multiple Containers.
-Example, Global Exceptions and Application Middleware's..
 - **Parents**: contains the classes for each Component in your Container.
 (Adding functions to the parent classes makes them available in every Container).
+- **Other Folders**: each of the other folders provide reusable features to be used by all Containers.
+Example, Global Exceptions, Application Middleware's, Global Config files...

 Note: All the Container's Components MUST extend or inherit from the Ship layer *(in particular the Parents folder)*.